notkylemoreau98/Urban-Touch-eCommerce-Store/README.md

 # Urban Touch eCommerce Store Prototype

+## Test Login and Card Information

+### Login

+Username: williamkylemoreau@gmail.com
+Password: Test123

+### Card Info

+Card Number: 4242 4242 4242 4242
+Expiration Date: 04/24
+Zipcode: 242424

 ## Description

 This is a React application that utilizes hooks and React-router in order to generate a working cart system that processes payments through the Stripe API.
 This function is analogous to what you would see popular clothing brands use on their websites.

 View live site here: https://www.urbantouchfashion.com/

 ## Purpose